my writing style

 |---|---|---|---|---|---|

 The table shows my top 10 words used in each of those parts of speech.
 I recognize the conjunctions because I use them to say too much (CCONJ) and go on tangents (SCONJ).
-My use of adverbs, the superlatives and intensifiers mentioned earlier, can lesson.
-The over-usage of passive voice auxiliary words with conjunctions lead to passive and long conditionals.
-The last critique is the overuse of prepositionss is my worst-habi.
-All of these pointing to my “streams of consciousness” writing style.
+My use of adverbs, the superlatives and intensifiers mentioned earlier can lessen.
+The over-usage of passive voice auxiliary words with conjunctions leads to passive and long conditionals.
+The overuse of prepositions another bad habit.

 Sentences

-I had discovered some problem words too look out for: “that”, “but”, “or”, “just”, “really”, “more”, and “this”.
-My next goal was identifying specific sentences where I make the mistake of over-chaining adpositions, arguing against the sentence, creating nearly run-on sentences and writing passively.
+I had discovered some problem words to look out for: “that”, “but”, “or”, “just”, “really”, “more”, and “this”.
+My next goal was identifying specific sentences where I make the mistake of over-chaining adpositions, creating run-on sentences and writing passively.

 Adverbs2

-I’m going to remove all intensifiers; again they sound snake oil seller-like.
+I’m going to remove all intensifiers.
+Again, they sound like a snake oil seller.

 the sometimes often begrudgingly correct articles